pwdel/appletwittersentiment/README.md

 * The first stage appeared to involve "Contributors," ascribing a positivity, negativity or neutral rating the text data within the, 'sentiment' column.
 * The second stage appeared to involve applying some sort of "judgement" layer to that original sentiment rating.
 It appears that there may have been, "Meta Contributors," ascribing some sort of manual judgement on top of the, "Contributors," as a form of dual-factor authentication, within the column titled, "_trusted_judgments".
 However, it is also possible that somehow the Contributors themselves, rather than Meta Contributors.
 There appears to have been a, _last_judgement_at date recorded within the named column, which appears to refer to the, _trusted_judgement column, although it is entirely possible that the _last_judgement_at column is referring to the, "sentiment" judgement.
 Based upon the locations of the date columns, we can reasonably believe there were two stages, but this would be a good question to normally ask to whomever provided the data originally.
+* There may have also been a third stage, where a Meta Contributor or perhaps a third user, a Super Contributor, or multiple Super Contributors may have done an an additional analysis of the sentiment column ratings, and entered in an actual sentiment value that they believe to be true, under sentiment_gold.
+However, this column, sentiment_gold, may have been a, "leftover" column from a completely different Twitter sentiment analysis exercise.

 | Column               | Interpretation                                                                                     |